Leslie Allen (tennis): Career

+Retirement

 After retiring from professional tennis, she became a television broadcaster and was also elected to the WTA Board of Directors.
 Allen founded the Leslie Allen Foundation to introduce young people to the 100+ careers behind the scenes in pro tennis.
 Through the Foundation's Win4Life program students are challenged to use the Win4Life 4D's (Desire, Dedication, Determination, Discipline) to succeed on and off the court.
 Allen currently works as a real estate agent in New Jersey and is a motivational speaker.